 Document verifying repatriate status

-Para 2. of the Article 31 of the Ordinance maintains that within the five-year period after issuance of the Decree on granting Georgian citizenship with the simplified procedure, a person having a repatriate status should present an official document certifying termination of the citizenship of the foreign country to the LEPL Public Service Development Agency or to the Georgian diplomatic mission or consulate abroad.
-The 5 year grace period was granted by the Government of Georgia in order to be assured that repatriates have reasonable time to accommodate to the new environment, form strong social and economic ties and become fully integrated members of the Georgian society.
-The aim is to foster perception among repatriates that Georgia is their full-fledged new home country.
+Para 2. of the Article 31 of maintains that after issuance of the Decree on granting Georgian citizenship with the simplified procedure, a person having a repatriate status should present an official document certifying termination of the citizenship of the foreign country to the LEPL Public Service Development Agency or to the Georgian diplomatic mission or consulate abroad.
+On 23 August, 2016, the period of submitting official document proving the termination of foreign citizenship was prolonged up to 5 years instead of 2 years having been fixed before.
+Due to the fact that no case of abandonment of the foreign nationality had taken place within 2 years out of 494 persons with Georgian conditional citizenship, the 5 year period was granted by the Government of Georgia in order to be assured that repatriates have reasonable time to overcome the obstacles related to abandonment of their foreign citizenship identified according to the statements of repatriates itself (in all cases, Azerbaijani citizens).
 And this constitutes the nucleus of the obligation, which Georgia has committed itself to when becoming the Council of Europe member.

-Since 2013 up to now, 494 persons with a repatriate status have obtained the citizenship of Georgia.

-For those repatriates, who want to preserve their old nationality, the Organic Law of Georgia on Georgian Citizenship envisages special procedure for granting Georgian citizenship by way of exception.
+For any foreigner including deported Meskhetians, who want to preserve their old nationality, the Organic Law of Georgia on Georgian Citizenship envisages special procedure for granting Georgian citizenship by way of exception.
 This special procedure allows for dual citizenship, i.e. for taking Georgian nationality, while maintaining the citizenship of foreign country.

 In accordance with Paragraph 1 of Article 17 of the Organic Law of Georgia on Georgian Citizenship: